markmckenna/grow-like/README.md

-grow-like
+GrowLike
 =========

-A Haxe game like the GROW series from eyezmaze.com
+A trial game based on the GROW series of games.
+Goals:
+* Be kinda creative
+* Use Kotlin in a cross-platform context
+* Practise functional/reactive/OO programming styles